Finding the Best Places to Retire Since 2006!

 Retire in Indialantic, Florida?

-Overview: Pretty, laid back Indialantic is on a barrier island off the southern tip of Florida's Space Coast.
+Overview: Laid back and quiet, Indialantic is on a barrier island off the southern tip of Florida's Space Coast.
 The town's name, as might be guessed, comes from its location between the Indian River Lagoon and the Atlantic Ocean.
 It is connected to the mainland via a causeway.

 The rambling stretch of beach is often uncrowded, and the water is crystal clear.
 The five block long boardwalk has shops and restaurants, and busy 5th Avenue, which dead ends at the ocean, is lined with palm trees and eclectic retailers in attractive, modern buildings.
 Indialantic is also home to the Jungle, a popular organic eatery and market.
 Nance Sea Turtle Park, which now covers the land where the well known Indialantic Casino and Hotel once flourished, has fishing stations, showers and a pavilion.
 Nance Park is also home to Indialantic's annual Art Festival.
 There are two recording studios in town, and live music is always a possibility.
 The Indialantic Chamber Singers, a group of 40 auditioned voices, present several concerts per year and occasionally sing at the Washington National Cathedral.